David Healy (footballer): Rangers

-In January 2011, Healy signed for Rangers on a six-month deal, with a view to signing a longer contract.
+In January 2011, Healy signed for Rangers on a six-month deal, intending to sign a longer contract.
 Having scored in his Leeds, Fulham, Sunderland, Doncaster and Northern Ireland debuts, he also marked his first Rangers appearance with a goal, coming off the bench to add the final goal of a 6–0 win over Motherwell on 12 February.
 Upon the expiry of his contract he signed a new one-year deal with the club, tying him to the Ibrox club until the end of the 2011–12 season.
 On 2 January 2012, Healy scored his second goal for the club, again against Motherwell, with the opener of a 3–0 win.
 His third goal for the club came the following week, when he scored the first of a 4–0 victory over Arbroath in the Scottish Cup.
 He netted his third league goal of the season for the "Gers" in a 4–0 win over Hibernian on 28 January, and got his fourth goal in a 4–1 victory over Dunfermline Athletic on 11 February.
 He left Ibrox at the end of the 2011–12 season following the expiration of his contract.